ax-llm/ax/README.md

 ## Reach out

-We're happy to help you leverage Minds reach out if you have questions
+We're happy to help reach out if you have questions or join the Discord

 [twitter/dosco](https://twitter.com/dosco)